gbdev/gbcompo21/README.md

 ### OPEN SOURCE BONUS

-If you publish your game source code and assets on a public repository (e.g. GitHub) under an open source license (GPL, MIT, Apache, CC0) you get **20%** more of the prize as a bonus!
+If you publish your game source code and assets on a public repository (e.g. GitHub) under [an open source license](https://choosealicense.com/) (GPL, MIT, Apache, CC0...) you get **20%** more of the prize as a bonus!

 *Prize tiers are still work in progress, expect changes.
 Money prizes are subject to fees and conversions.
 They may be delivered as gift cards of your choice.*